 This is surely the ultimate setting for similarly besotted Star Wars fans to get married.
 Eagle eyed film buffs might also recognise the villa from the Bond movie, Casino Royale.
 For those wanting to explore the Lake, a sailing boat allows you to explore the wild side of Lake Como.

-We’re off in our X-Wing across the Atlantic to the dramatic environs of Death Valley in the USA.
+We’re off in our X-Wing across the Atlantic to the dramatic environs of Death Valley Dropdown content in the USA Dropdown content.
 This famous corner of California stood in for a number of Tatooine scenes, with the sand-strewn wilderness of the Mesquite Flat Sand Dunes a real star.

 A key scene here sees the our favourite droids fall out as R2D2 breaks away from C3P0 after their escape pod crashes.
 Take your own models here and you can film your own version with the identical desert backdrop.
 Embarrassingly poor droid impressions are strictly optional.